 D. Learning curve / skill development

 Both platforms are ideal for absolute beginners.
-They support you excellently in the first confusing weeks of the guitar learning when you have blisters on your fingertips and struggle with donkey bridges.
+They support you excellently in the first confusing weeks of learning the guitar, when you have blisters on your fingertips and are struggling with mnemonic devices.

 Simply Guitar will employ most of the newcomers for months, but then the enthusiasm slowly subsides.
 When we carried out this review, the last lesson of the chord path was only about the cumbersome Barré chords, and the songs were highly simplified versions of the originals.

-Nevertheless, it should be recognized that Simply Guitar continuously adds new content.
-Hopefully more advanced topics will be covered in the future.
+Nevertheless, it must be acknowledged that Simply Guitar continuously adds new content.
+Hopefully, more advanced topics will be increasingly covered in the future.

 Yousician goes one step further.
 It is also suitable for beginners, but your journey only ends when your far advanced skills such as the damping of the lead palm and playing radio rhythms dominate.
 It even offers insights into alternative moods.

-Although these are not yet professional skills, you will complete your time at Yousician as a solid advanced.
+Although these are not yet professional skills, you will complete your time at Yousician as a solid intermediate.
 The song library contains many challenging titles.
 With a premium subscription, however, you only have access to material created by Yousician and not to popular songs.
-Premium+ membership is necessary for this.
+For that, a Premium+ membership is necessary.

 E. Extras / additional functions